Generalized Spoofing Detection Inspired from Audio Generation Artifacts: Introduction

-Based on these observations for feature artifacts, we propose using long-range frequency analysis on log-Mel-Spectrogram (in feature domain) for spoof detection.
-Since 2D-DCT features capture repeated patterns/artifacts by analyzing the joint spectro-temporal modulation frequencies, we introduce the novel use of global 2D-DCT on log-Mel-Spectrograms, a long-range spectro-temporal feature, to capture audio deepfake artifacts.
+Based on these observations for feature artifacts, we propose using long-range frequency analysis on log-Mel Spectrogram (in feature domain) for spoof detection.
+Since 2D-DCT features capture repeated patterns/artifacts by analyzing the joint spectro-temporal modulation frequencies, we introduce the novel use of global 2D-DCT on log-Mel Spectrograms, a long-range spectro-temporal feature, to capture audio deepfake artifacts.
 The spoof detection convolutional neural network (CNN) classifier that operates on log-Mel Spectrum consists of the features with limited receptive fields and focuses on finding local short/medium time patterns/correlations in the input audio.
 The proposed global 2D-DCT feature essentially forces the CNN classifier to learn from the input audio's long-term/global modulation patterns.
 These 2D-DCT features correspond to the long-term spectro-temporal modulations rather than localized ones.
 Therefore, we call this proposed feature \textit{global modulation} (Global M) feature.
 We show that the proposed feature detects deepfakes at a higher accuracy compared with the standard log-Mel features and could compensate our strongest baseline model to improve the overall detection performance further.

-To summarize, in this paper, we compare the proposed global modulation features with traditional features such as MFCC, log-Mel, and CQCC and present the following novel contributions: \begin{enumerate} \item We propose a novel long-range spectro-temporal feature -- global modulation feature, for audio deepfake detection. \item We further employ SpecAugment \cite{park2019specaugment} and feature normalization to reduce over-fitting and bridge the gap between training and test dataset from unseen attacks. \item The resulting baseline system achieves the best t-DCF scores as single systems according to \cite{todisco2019asvspoof}.
-Furthermore, our proposed feature can compensate for this strong baseline to bring the t-DCF and EER down and achieve state-to-the-art performance on the ASVspoof challenge 2019 logical access (LA). \end{enumerate} Finally, the proposed global modulation feature also achieves a higher accuracy on general tasks, such as speaker verification, shown in Section 4.3.
+To summarize, in this paper, we compare the proposed global modulation features with traditional features such as MFCC, log-Mel, and CQCC and present the following novel contributions: \begin{enumerate} \item We propose a novel long-range spectro-temporal feature -- global modulation feature, for audio deepfake detection. \item We further implement SpecAugment \cite{park2019specaugment} and feature normalization to reduce over-fitting and bridge the gap between training and test dataset from unseen attacks. \item The resulting baseline system achieves the best tandem detection cost function (t-DCF) scores as single systems according to \cite{todisco2019asvspoof}.
+Furthermore, our proposed feature can compensate for this strong baseline to bring the t-DCF and the equal error rate (EER) down and achieve state-of-the-art performance on the ASVspoof challenge 2019 logical access (LA). \end{enumerate} Finally, the proposed global modulation feature also achieves a higher accuracy on general tasks, such as speaker verification, shown in Section 4.3.